Meikle Ferry disaster: Aftermath

 The loss of personal goods was an added burden to those relatives left behind.
 Many were left destitute.
 A memorial fund was set up to raise money for those affected by the tragedy.
 It raised a total of £2909 that was distributed to victims and their families.
 This included funds raised in Grenada and Bengal.

 Some later accounts report that the sinking happened in the evening on the return journey from south to north.
 However contemporary reports are clear that the sinking occurred during the day and on the north to south journey.

-The sinking was witness by James Mitchell, a civil engineer who worked with Thomas Telford.
+The sinking was witnessed by James Mitchell, a civil engineer who worked with Thomas Telford.
 The tragedy prompted the construction of the bridge upriver at Bonar Bridge in 1812.
 This was designed and built by Telford The Dornoch Bridge was opened in 1991 and crosses close to the original ferry route.
 The Meikle Ferry continued operating until 1957.